onebone/compose-collapsing-toolbar/README.md

 }
 ```

+By default, `CollapsingToolbar` is not scrollable.
+In order to enable it, set `toolbarScrollable = true` in `CollapsingToolbarScaffold`.

 ### CollapsingToolbarScaffoldState
 `CollapsingToolbarScaffoldState` is a holder of the scaffold state, such as the value of y offset and how much the toolbar has expanded.
 The field is public so you may use it as you need.
 Note that the `CollapsingToolbarScaffoldState` is stable, which means that a change on a value of the state triggers a recomposition.